 SIGN UP TO OUR MAILING LIST GET A FREE WEEKLY MEAL PLANNER AND RECIPE CARD!

 Guys!
 I have a thing… Every time I come to Algeria I become absolutely and utterly obsessed with magic cakes!!!
 The first time I made it was in December 2015, it was winter break in America so my sister and I traveled to Algeria to visit our family.
 In a span of one month, I probably made it 5 or 6 times.
 Most of the time I end up not eating much of it (because I have self-control hahaha or I’d like to think that I do).

-What is a magic cake you might think? well, a magic cake is a delectable one pan dessert.
+What is a magic cake you might think? well, a magic cake is a delectable one-pan dessert.
 It has three different layers so if you are into textures, well this is gonna be your next obsession as well!
 The top part resembles an angel food cake.
 The center has a custardy, flan-like texture.
-The bottom layer is the most dense of them all, I have even heard some people describe it as fudge-like.
+The bottom layer is the densest of them all, I have even heard some people describe it as fudge-like.

 The Best Vanilla Magic Cake